-The public sector has faced unprecedented funding and staffing cuts over the past 7 years, yet demand for services continues to rise.
-Public sector companies in 2017 struggle with pay freezes, wages capped to below inflation levels, low staff morale and heavy regulatory requirements.
-When such a system is pushed to its limit, public sector is exploring the role of digitisation to enhance its overall asset management system.
+The public sector has faced unprecedented funding and staffing cuts, yet demand for services continues to rise.
+Public sector companies in 2017 struggled with pay freezes and wages capped to below inflation levels.
+As well as low staff morale and heavy regulatory requirements.
+When such a system is pushed to its limit, it explores the role of digitisation.
+Essentially helping to enhance its overall asset management.

 Staff cuts go hand in hand with funding cuts.
-The Office for Budget Responsibility predicts close to a million jobs will be lost between 2010 and 2020, with 400 000 lost between 2010 and 2015 alone.
-Demand for public services, and for more personalised public services, continues to increase across the board.
+The Office for Budget Responsibility predicts close to a million jobs will be lost between 2010 and 2020.
+With 400 000 lost between 2010 and 2015 alone.
+Demand for public services and more personalised public services, continues to increase across the board.
 The workforce available to fulfil this demand, however, decreases year on year.

-In recent years, we have seen an increase in public services being outsourced to the private sector — Capita, G4S, Serco, for example.
+In recent years, we have seen an increase in public services being outsourced to the private sector.
+Capita, G4S, Serco, for example.
 The public sector is not given a free pass for grinding bureaucratic processes and outdated technology.
-Public sector companies face many of the same challenges as those in the private sector and are increasingly held to the same standard.
+Public sector companies face many of the same challenges as those in the private sector.
+Meaning they’re increasingly held to the same standard.

 Another challenging aspect of the public sector is the stringent regulatory burden it faces.
 Taxpayer funding must be correctly accounted for at all times.
-Public sector companies from across the board manage sprawling asset portfolios — property, vehicles, IT, specialised plant and equipment, software licenses and of course, direct funds.
+Public sector companies from across the board manage sprawling asset portfolios.
+Including property, vehicles, IT, specialised plant and equipment.
+As well as software licenses and of course, direct funds.

-Clear audit trails, purchase/repair/sale history and strict tender processes are required and generate phenomenal amounts of paperwork.
-Specialised and general administrative posts make up approximately 3 million of the public sector’s 5.4 million staff.
+Clear audit trails, purchase/repair/sale history and strict tender processes are required.
+Generating huge amounts of paperwork.
+General administrative costs make up approximately 3 million of the public sector’s 5.4 million staff.

 Cost Efficiency Expectations

-Efficient asset management can’t solve the public sector’s funding crisis, but it can ease many of the related problems.
+Efficient asset management can’t solve the public sector’s funding crisis.
+But it can ease many of the related problems.
 First and foremost, creating a clear map of current assets and liabilities.
-A government body can have hundreds of properties scattered around the country — the Department for Environment, Food and Rural Affairs (DEFRA) have over 200 properties across England, Wales and Scotland.
+A government body can have hundreds of properties scattered around the country.
+The Department for Environment, Food and Rural Affairs (DEFRA) have over 200 properties across the UK.

-Ensuring asset management is centralised within asset management software avoids knowledge being lost with staff turnover and data getting caught in silos.
+Ensuring asset management is centralised within software avoids knowledge being lost.
+With staff turnover and data getting caught in silos.

 Asset Management Resources, a provider of asset inventory services, states that “After 14 years of experience, AMR has repeatedly found that 65% of fixed asset data is incomplete, inaccurate, or altogether missing, while 10% to 30% of fixed assets are no longer owned.”

-Implementing asset management software, whether physical assets or software assets, brings savings across the board.
-“Ghost” assets on the books, poorly calculated depreciation, unused software licenses — common issues across public and private companies, which can be largely eliminated with efficient asset management.
+Implementing asset management tools, whether physical assets or software assets, brings savings across the board.
+“Ghost” assets on the books, poorly calculated depreciation, unused software licenses.
+These are common issues across public and private companies, which can be eliminated with asset management.

 IT departments report savings of up to 30% upon adoption.
 With a complete picture of an asset portfolio, opportunities can be identified and financial drains staunched.